How to File Your Delaware Franchise Tax On Time

-Can a Tax Preparer File the Delaware Franchise Tax on Your Behalf?
+Can a tax preparer file the Delaware Franchise Tax on your behalf?

-Once you’ve filed your Delaware franchise tax, you’re good for another year – but you might not be done thinking about taxes just yet.
+Once you’ve filed your Delaware franchise tax, you’re good with Delaware for another year, but you might not be done thinking about taxes just yet!
 The federal corporate income tax deadline is fast approaching.

 If you don’t have a tax preparer, don’t wait until the last minute!
 Get a provider lined up now, to avoid scrambling at the deadline.

 Still have questions about the Delaware franchise tax?
 We're always happy to help: send us an email.

 A confirmation email has been sent to your email.